frederickaplan/fdh/files/PART1/fdh-1-1.md

 >>2.1.
 The progresses of Humanities Computing //
 >>2.2.
 A common trait between Computing and Humanities: finding patterns //
 >>2.3.
 Focus : Chomsky and Panini //
 >3.
-Looking for the right word to describe "Digital Humanities"
+The invention of the "Digital Humanities"
 >>3.1.
-Humanities Computing vs. Digital Humanities //
+From Humanities Computing to Digital Humanities //
 >>3.2.
 Digital Humanities: practice over theory //
 >>3.3.
 How to translate "Digital Humanities" //
 >4.
 "Digital Humanities" vs. Digital Studies and Studies about Digital Culture